 I was vacillating on whether to post about this or not because it might be perceived as common, but after thinking about the concept, I thought it was worth some comment.
 This is from BreadTalk - what they supposedly call "Danish bars".
 But I think it's more accurately described as a bread stick.
 For one, the dough reminds me more of that used in roti prata - the flat pan-fried Indian bread.
-Not only is it cooked that way - kinda fried or toasted griddle style, but the crispiness and oil-dough taste also seems exactly like roti prata.
+Not only is it cooked that way - somewhat fried or toasted griddle style, but the crispiness and oil-dough taste also seems exactly like roti prata.
 Danish, on the other hand, is way more buttery rather than oily, is baked and usually has this gelatin-like glaze.

 Anyway, misnomer aside, it was an awesome creation because it's like repacking roti prata as something that's much more convenient to prepare and eat on the go.
 Furthermore, it pairs the roti prata bread with many other fillings and ingredients.
 In particular, this red bean version seems to be a reinvention or variation of the Chinese red bean pancake.